itskalpesh/itskalpesh/README.md

 ## 👨‍💻 About Me

-I’m a **BCA student** who is genuinely interested in learning how software works under the hood.
+I’m a **BCA student** who is genuinely interested in learning how software devlopment, backend system and web technologies.
-I focus on **understanding fundamentals first**, then applying them through small projects.
+I focus on **understanding core programming concepts**, system logic and how frontend and backend work together.
+I build projects as part of my learing journey.
 I believe in learning by doing, making mistakes, and improving consistently —
 **Code with Karma** 🌱